 context = format_docs(docs)

-Before sending context to an LLM, check how many tokens it uses.
-LLMs have context window limits and token count affects cost and quality.
+Before sending the context to an LLM, we should check how many tokens it uses.
+Every LLM has a context window limit, and the token count affects both cost and quality.

 import tiktoken